Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Epididymitis (ep-eh-did-uh-MY-tis) inflames and swells the epididymis, causing testicle pain.
-The epididymis is a tube at the back of the testicles that carries and stores sperm.
+Epididymitis is a condition that causes swelling and inflammation in your epididymis.
+The epididymis is a tube at the back of your testicles that carries and stores sperm.

 How common is orchitis?